 People really are giving NFTs as gifts.
-Results may vary
+Results may vary.

 It’s too late to order or find some of this year’s hottest Christmas presents, but there is one buzzy gift that’s still doable (if risky): An NFT.
 A virtual gift is often a fallback for last-minute shoppers, but it’s also appealing for anyone worried about supply chain issues, the rising prices for physical goods and a rapidly spreading coronavirus variant that makes shopping in person less attractive than usual.

 The term NFT stands for non-fungible token, which rarely clears anything up, but they are unique digital assets, like an image or audio recording.
 Their ownership is stored on the blockchain — a kind of public ledger — and they can double as an investment and a kind of art, albeit one that you admire on a screen.
-They’ve taken off in the past year, starting with an NFT created by an artist named Beeple selling for $69 million at auction.
-More recently, Melania Trump was pushing NFTs of her eyes, and Tom Brady offered NFTs of his college resume and old cleats.
+They’ve taken off in the past year, with an NFT created by an artist named Beeple selling for $69 million at auction.
+More recently, Melania Trump was pushing an NFT painting of her eyes, and Tom Brady offered NFTs of his college resume and old cleats.

 They combine an age-old enjoyment in collectibles like baseball cards with the rush of gambling.
 For people who may have stayed away from the more purely monetary world of bitcoin, NFTs can be a more accessible entry point.
 Yes, you might be buying a unique digital token stored on the blockchain, but you’re also getting a cartoon of a depressed primate in a cute sailor hat.
-And once they have one, they might hold onto it indefinitely for the sentimental value, or trade it away (the rare gift where immediately selling it off isn’t always considered rude).
+And once the recipient has one, they might hold onto it indefinitely for the sentimental value, or trade it away (the rare gift where immediately selling it off isn’t always considered rude).

 As with any present, your mileage may vary.
-Their values can fluctuate and they could end up worth less than you paid.
+NFT values can fluctuate and they could end up worth less than you paid.
 But unlike cryptocurrency, they might always be worth a little something sentimentally.
 Many families are already all in, and know a virtual gift will be appreciated and even reciprocated.
 Others hope gifting an NFT will hook their loved ones so it can become a shared passion instead of something one person won’t stop talking about.
-But there’s no guarantee the recipient will appreciate the gift and it could backfire, or at least be met with confusion.
+But there’s no guarantee the person getting it will appreciate the gift and it could backfire, or at least be met with confusion.

-Then there’s the question of how to actually package a gifted NFT.
+There’s the question of how to actually package a gifted NFT.
 You can simply put it in the recipient’s virtual wallet, but then you miss out on the drama.
 Usually people give a virtual representation when they can’t get the physical gift on time, like a picture of a back-ordered gadget.
 Making a real-world representation of an NFT is the reverse — a physical gift that’s a placeholder for the virtual.

 You can print out a version to wrap or pop in a nice envelope, like Caton, who is getting a photo for his girlfriend.
 Kristen Langer is an art teacher and calligrapher who is planning to set up virtual wallets for her niece and nephew as a present.
 When you set up the new wallet you get a list of random words to access it as a recovery phrase, so Langer is going to write the words out in calligraphic style.
 3-D printing company Itemfarm has seen an increase in requests to make physical versions of the images on NFTs.
-It involves confirming the person owns the NFT, then wrestling a 2-D image into a 3-D file, says Itemfarm CEO Alder Riley.
+It involves confirming the person owns the NFT, then often wrestling a 2-D image into a 3-D file, says Itemfarm CEO Alder Riley.

 For people who buy and sell NFTs, it’s usually not a casual interest.
-It’s the kind of hobby that inspires passion and, in some cases, talking about it constantly to obliging loved ones.
+It’s the kind of hobby that inspires passion and, in some cases, talking about it to obliging loved ones.
 Perhaps it’s because NFTs are only increasing in value as long as more people buy into the idea.
 It has been compared to a pyramid scheme, but defenders say it’s no more or less an asset than sneakers, paper money or stocks.
 For some families, it’s more about being involved in something together than hitting it big.

 Mariana Benton has a holiday list of her dream NFTs and at the top is a Cool Cat, one of a line of drawings of cats (she’s not expecting anything from the list, but just in case).
 Benton wasn’t into NFTs at first, but her husband Alex eventually won her over by showing her the NBA Top Shots NFTs, the league’s digital collectibles.
 The couple exchanged NFTs for Hanukkah.